IncredibleQuark/ContactBook/README.md

 5. Each additional info can be deleted.

-6. User can add contacts to groups. (in progress)
+6. User can add contacts to groups.

-7. User can display contacts in particular group. (in progress)
+7. User can display contacts in particular group.